Skip to main content

 Automation Overview

-This article describes automation, how to create, edit, and delete automations, as well as some common use cases for automation in a Brinqa Platform.
+This article describes automation, how to create, run, edit, and delete automations, as well as some common use cases for automation in the Brinqa Platform.

 What is automation?